gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 - **Free tier** for individuals: 50K compute seconds/month, 5-minute maximum execution time, 500MB storage
 - **Pro tier** ($20/dev/month): 500K compute seconds/month, 60-minute maximum execution time, and larger storage allocations

 We charge for overages if you consume more than your included resources, but the pricing is transparent and predictable—no surprise bills at the end of the month.
+For more details see the full [GenSX Cloud pricing page](/docs/cloud/pricing).

 ## Full-stack TypeScript AI is here